• Home

 Linear discriminant analysis

 One of our concerns with this model is its high dimensionality due to the large number of dummy variables that are created once the categorical columns are converted to integers.
-Thus, we want to implement dimensionality reduction techniques whenever possible, and our continuous variables longitude
+Thus, we want to implement dimensionality reduction techniques whenever possible, and our continuous variables longitude, latitude, and gps_height are excellent candidates for linear discriminant analysis.
+The function below allows us to do that.

 def lda(X_train, X_test, y_train, cols=['gps_height', 'latitude', 'longitude']):